UCL-RITS/doctoral-programming-intro/index.md

 In this course, we will introduce programming for researchers who handle data.

 This is **not** an advanced course.
 The fundamental ideas of programming will be introduced for the first time.

+However, **it is a course for graduate students** -- the content will be covered sufficiently fast that we can reach a point where you will be able to apply this knowledge to your research at the end of the course, and we will not try to hide away the niggling details that you will encounter in real programming.

 Topics Covered
 -------------